Skip to Main Content

 For many countries, mineral resources represent a vital opportunity to achieve much-needed economic and social development.

 However, the financial promise of mining can go unfulfilled when host governments are unable to collect their fair share of financial benefits.
-This can be due to poorly drafted contracts, badly designed fiscal policies and tax incentives, or aggressive tax planning by multinationals.
+This can be due to poorly drafted contracts, poorly designed fiscal policies and tax incentives, or aggressive tax planning by multinationals.

 left-side-image